enchant97/web-portal/docs/users/install.md

 # Install
 This sections will guide you though installing web-portal.

-- It is written for Docker users, although can be adapted for other systems.
+- If following the Docker guide it is expected you have Docker and Docker Compose installed
-- It will assume you have Docker and Docker Compose installed.
+- If following without Docker you will need Python 3.10, older versions will not work
 - Is recommended to install behind a reverse proxy like Nginx for custom routing and domain names.
-- Plugins may require more configs to be set
+- Third-Party plugins may require additional configs to be set

 ## Selecting A Database
 First you will need to decide which database to use: